How to Clean Your Microwave, According to Cleaning Experts

 How to clean the inside of your microwave

 You can clean the inside of your microwave with numerous cleaning aids.
-Short recommends using a microfiber cloth, but notes that you can use a soft sponge if you need more scrubbing power.
+Briana Short, president of Caliber Cleaning, Inc., recommends using a microfiber cloth but notes that you can use a soft sponge if you need more scrubbing power.
 It’s one of those kitchen sponge uses that comes in handy—as long as it’s clean, of course.

 Andrea Holzer, president of cleaning company The Green Broom, also notes that it’s OK to use a sponge and paper towels to clean your microwave.
 Once you have your cloth, sponge, or paper towels ready, you can figure out what solution to clean your microwave with.